The-Mettle-Project/mettle-core/docs/standard-library.md

 ## Platform Support

-The compiler and most stdlib modules work on Linux and Windows.
-The compiler emits `elf64` assembly on Linux and `win64` on Windows.
-Use `make` to build the compiler on Linux and macOS; use `build.bat` on Windows.
+The compiler and most stdlib modules work on Linux and Windows. libmtlc emits native `elf64` objects on Linux and `win64` (COFF) objects on Windows, with no external assembler.
+Use `make` to build the toolchain on Linux and macOS; use `build.bat` on Windows.

 **Cross-platform modules:** `std/io`, `std/mem`, `std/math`, `std/conv`, and `std/process` use the C runtime and work on both Linux and Windows.